derruau/call_center/README.md

 Options:
   -h --help            Show this screen.
   -v --version         Show version.
-  -l --lambda          Lambda parameter of a Poisson Law. [default: TODO] -s --shift           The call centers shift opening and closing hours in
+  -q --quiet           Doesn't print anything to the screen -l --lambda          Lambda parameter of a Poisson Law. [default: TODO] -s --shift           The call centers shift opening and closing hours in
                        duration format (see bellow).